On Galois action on stack inertia of moduli spaces of curves: Galois Action at Infinity

-where vertical morphisms are étale since the marked points are supposed distinct.
-Then $\betas$ is unramified since the unramified property is local at the source for the étale topology by descent property.
-The result then follows from Proposition \ref{prop:compMorph}. \end{proof}
+where vertical morphisms are étale surjective since the marked points are supposed distinct.
+By descent property, to be unramified is local at the source for the étale topology, thus the bottom morphism is unramified and the result follows from the unordered case and the same arguments. \end{proof}

+We insist on the fact that Knudsen morphisms do not lead to \emph{canonical} $\Gq$-actions -- see Remark \ref{Rem:GalNonFunc}.
+The comparison of $\Gq$-action by change of parameters illustrates the non $\Gq$-invariance of \emph{analytic continuation}, and is indeed \emph{the core of the Arithmetic Geometry of moduli spaces of curves} as illustrated by the role of Deligne's \emph{droit chemin $p$ from $\vec{01}$ to $\vec{10}$} in $\M_{0,4}$ as in \cite{IHARA91}.

-\begin{rem} As a special case and as another general application of Proposition \ref{prop:compMorph}, we signal the following: \begin{enumerate} \item This construction of $\Gq$-representations compatible with $\beta$ is an algebraic generalisation of the approach of \cite{Colg1} where a topological morphism $\Gamma_{0,[m]}^2\to\Gamma_{1,[m]}$ is defined between \emph{mapping class groups} to deal with the étale type inertia in genus $1$; \item The Knudsen's morphisms
+\begin{rem} As a special case and as another general application of Proposition \ref{prop:compMorph}, we signal the following: \begin{enumerate} \item The above construction of $\beta$-compatible $\Gq$-representations is the algebraic generalisation of the topological approach of \cite{Colg1} where a \emph{mapping class groups} morphism $\Gamma_{0,[m]}^2\to\Gamma_{1,[m]}$ is defined to deal with the étale type inertia in genus $1$; \item The Knudsen's clutching morphisms

 being closed immersions, the approach above readily applies to the study of various $\beta_{g_1,g_2}$-compatible $\Gq$-representations. \end{enumerate} \end{rem}